H-horizon/Budget_Assistant/doc/UserGuide.md

 <img src="https://github.com/Hemrish/Budget_Assistant/blob/Document/doc/UserGuideImages/TimePeriodList.jpg" alt="Time list" width="200"/>
 </p>

+### Choose your time period

 If you need to look at how much money you saved during a particular time period, just choose it.
 You will see your revenue, expenditure and savings for that particular period.

-The graph at the bottom will also change showing you your trends for the last three time periods; the green line represent your revenue while the red one represents your expenditure.
+The graph at the bottom will also change showing you your trends for the last three time periods; the green line represents your revenue while the red one represents your expenditure.

 <p align="center">
 <img src="https://github.com/Hemrish/Budget_Assistant/blob/Document/doc/UserGuideImages/StartToday.jpg" alt="Today" width="200"/>